muliarska/web_page_with_map/README.md

 # web_page_with_map

-This is a web application where the user enters his Twitter nickname (screen name) and receives a map of his friends' locations.
+This is a web application where the user enters his or her Twitter nickname (screen name) and receives a map of his or her friends' locations.
 There are markers on the map that indicate a location and contains the nickname (screen name) of a friend.

 ### Prerequisites: